sahrish11/Brain-Tumor-Detection-with-YOLOv8/README.md

 # Brain-Tumor-Detection-with-YOLOv8

 ## Overview
-This Jupyter Notebook implements object detection using the YOLOv8n model on a custom dataset as part of the EE4211 project.
+This Jupyter Notebook implements object detection using the YOLOv8n model on a custom dataset.
 The analysis explores:
 - Training a lightweight YOLO model on annotated image data
 - Evaluating performance metrics and detection accuracy
 - Testing detection results on unseen images